Public lands -- Nevada

 Found in 14 Collections and/or Records:

-Abstract Tape and transcript of Welch's personal observations of the Nevada ranges, trends in "bureaucratic management" of public lands, and history of Quinn Battle and the community of Troy, Nevada.
+Hubert Grant Welch was a Nevada rancher from the Ely region.
+Tape and transcript of Welch's personal observations of the Nevada ranges, trends in "bureaucratic management" of public lands, and history of Quinn Battle and the community of Troy, Nevada, from 1978.

 Public lands in Nevada, opportunities for successful homestead and desert land entries through irrigation pumping and dry farm reclamation